 We sell over 2,000 items each week, and every week is different!
 Every Friday afternoon we upload information about the next week’s auctions to our website.
 You can then come and view the lots in person on Saturday mornings between 9am and 12noon.

 At auction the prices are set by the buyers.
 We can give you an estimated price range, which is based on past sales and the current market.
 The vast majority of our lots are sold without reserve.

 At every sale, you need to register your details at the office.
 You then receive a “bidder’s number”.
 This will allow you to bid in the auction.

 The auctioneer will start the sale with an opening bid.
 When you want to bid, raise your number and the auctioneer will accept your bid.
 The price will then increase incrementally.

 If you are successful, the auctioneer will record your bidder’s number.
 You quote the bidder’s number to pay.

 What if I can’t attend the auction in person?

 We can place an “absentee bid” on your behalf.
 This means that we bid for you.
 To use this free and confidential service, register at the office.

 For each lot you want to leave a bid on, you indicate the maximum amount you would like to spend, and we will bid up to that amount.
 We don’t start at that amount!
 Absentee bids must be within or over the estimated price.

-For some auction sales, you may be able to bid online, live during the auction.
-See our website for more information.
+For some auctions, you can bid online, live during the auction.

 What costs are involved?